rafaover/rafaover/README.md

-* 15yrs partner in the Advertising industry to Software Engineering
+* 15yrs partner in the Advertising industry, moved to Software Engineering
 * Experienced creative director/planner and project manager
 * Interested in Mobile Development and Open Source
-* Working on a personal project for the health sector, "Medapt"
+* Working on a web app for the health sector, "Medapt"
-* Working in an Open Source using the OpenAi API, "PatientTruth"
+* Working on an Open Source project using the OpenAi API, "PatientTruth"
-* Working on more features on my PleaseGPT Ruby gem

 ```kotlin
 fun main() = {